srsapireddy/srsapireddy.github.io/_pages/insys-lab.md

 <div class="about-section">
   <h3>Overview</h3>
   <p>
-    The <strong>Intelligent Neural & Signal Systems Laboratory (INSys Lab)</strong> is a faculty-led research group focused on the development of efficient, interpretable, and hardware-aware methods for intelligent signal processing and edge computing systems.
+    The <strong>Intelligent Neural &amp; Signal Systems Laboratory (INSys Lab)</strong> is a faculty-led research group focused on the development of efficient, interpretable, and hardware-aware methods for intelligent signal processing and edge computing systems.
     The lab explores how principles from signal processing, statistical learning, and neural systems can be integrated to enable real-time intelligence under constraints on power, latency, and memory.